rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/Tagging.md

 Example:

 - the string `Number of created files: 7,191 (reg: 6,846, dir: 345)` as input
-- is converted to `[7191,6846,345]`, the thousand mark, `,`, is also removed from string ahead of applying function
+- is converted to `[7191,6846,345]`, the thousand mark is also removed from string ahead parsing

 The function below extract numbers only from the input.